Islamkot Tehsil: Religion

-Language
+Hinduism is followed by majority of the tehsil's population.
+The region is known for religious harmony and coexistence between Hindu and Muslim communities.
+The Sant Nenuram Ashram is one of the major shrine centre in the region.

+Languages

 Of the 2023 population of 265,643, Sindhi was spoken by about 98.86% of the residents (262,626 people).
 Other languages including Pashto (0.09%, 233 people), Hindko (0.06%, 158 people) and various others (0.99%, 2,626 people).

 Economy

 The majority of residents depends on subsistence agriculture and livestock rearing, in line with broader patterns in Tharparkar District.
 About three-quarter of the population are engaged in livestock management and approximately 73% rely on rain-fed farming and animal husbandry.
 In recent years, development of the Thar Coalfield has introduced wage labour opportunities.
 More than 35,000 jobs have been created, with about 80% of these positions held by local residents from Sindh.